• Facebook

 Least Recently Used (LRU)

-This eviction policy lets caches evict data that is no longer in use.
+This eviction policy lets the caches evict data that is no longer in use.
 Data is evicted based on its last access time.
 The data that was accessed a long time ago is the most suitable candidate for eviction as compared to the data that has been accessed recently.
 Access time is updated when data is fetched/updated from the cache.

 Least Frequently Used (LFU)